aienergy/slate/source/index.html.md

 > Make sure to replace `api_key` with your API key.

 All our APIs use API keys to allow access.
-You can request for a new API key by emailing us at http://dev@advanced-infrastructure.co.uk.
+You can make a request for a new API key by making contact through your AI representative or emailing dev@advanced-infrastructure.co.uk

 The API key is to be included in all API requests to the server in a header that looks like the following: